bigkreators/bigkreators.com/token/kontrib_token_wiki.md

 ## Overview

-### What is Kontrib?
+### What is KONTRIB?

-The **Wiki Contribution Token (Kontrib)** is a Solana-based SPL token that incentivizes and rewards high-quality contributions to the BigKreators wiki platform.
-Kontrib creates a tokenized economy where contributors earn rewards for creating, editing, and reviewing wiki content.
+The **BigKreators Contribution Token (KONTRIB)** is a Solana-based SPL token that incentivizes and rewards high-quality contributions to the BigKreators wiki platform.
+KONTRIB creates a tokenized economy where contributors earn rewards for creating, editing, and reviewing wiki content.

+**Visual Identity:** The token uses creative Unicode styling (K̡̓ontrib, ᶄ̓ontrib) for branding while maintaining the professional ASCII symbol "KONTRIB" for technical compatibility.

 ### Key Features